 Maternity benefit: 60% of the insured's average earnings in the last eight weeks is paid for four weeks before and eight weeks after the expected date of childbirth.

-Nursing allowance: Milk is provided in the first six months of the child's life.
+Nursing allowance: Breastfeeding support is provided for the first six months of the child's life; where the child is not breastfed, formula is provided.
+Equivalent benefits may be provided in cash in certain circumstances.

 Workers' Medical Benefits